Herbert R. Jackson - The Vicksburg Post

 In 2017, Mr. Jackson turned 100 years of age.
 He was celebrated by family and friends, and honored by churches, community service groups, the City of Vicksburg and State Sen. Bennie Thompson.

 He was presented a Vicksburg Warren School District Honorary High School Diploma, “for acknowledgment of lifetime of learning and dedication that has enriched the Warren County Community.”
 In 2018, he was honored as a “Model Citizen” by the City of Vicksburg.
-He was an active member of the following until his health failed him, of Tyner-Ford American Legion Post No. 213, Vicksburg Homecoming Benevolent Club and Vicksburg Senior Center.
+He was an active member of the following until his health failed him, Tyner-Ford American Legion Post No. 213, Vicksburg Homecoming Benevolent Club and Vicksburg Senior Center.
 He was an inspiration at Wyatt’s Gym when folks learned he was 100, 101, and 102 years of age walking with his cane and exercising.

 His surviving Vicksburg family are granddaughter, Artelia Green Williams (Albert); great-grandchildren, Albert II and Ebone Williams; nieces and nephews, Thelma Donerson and family, Mary Gaines (Malcolm), David Winston (Angel), Charles Williams and the Johnson families.
 Out of state family includes grandchildren, Barbara (Burney), William, Jr., Charlene, Delva, Penny (Floyd), John and Adwoa (Ibiju); 17 great-grandchildren; 14 great-great-grandchildren; and a host of nieces and nephews, including Harvey Williams of Richmond, Calif., Mrs. Ruby’s children, Herbert Foster (Rose) and Rhonda Miller.